 How safe is the United Kingdom?

 Threat level: Low-Medium

 The general travel safety advice for the United Kingdom is to remain cautious and report anything of suspicious nature, most stays to the United Kingdom continue without issue.
 It is best to monitor news at key political times and to carry out a good standard of general personal security.

-For specific security threat information with regards to London, see our: London Travel Risk Report.Threat levels:
+For specific security threat information with regards to London, see our: London Travel Advice.Threat levels:

 - The current threat from international terrorism is SEVERE

 - Terrorism in Northern Ireland is SEVERE (highly likely)

 - Northern Ireland-related terrorism in Britain is SUBSTANTIAL (strong possibility)